yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-004_Validate_Product_Description_Display_Without_Login.md

-# TC-004 – Validate Product Description Display Without Login
+# TC-004 – Validate the display of product descriptions without logging in

 ## 🧪 Test Steps
 1. Open the application
 2. Do not log in
 3. Access the product catalog page
-4. Click on any product
-5. Observe the displayed product description
+4. see the product descriptions displayed

 ---